-Do you participate in experimental development, working on technological advancements to improve materials, devices, products, or processes.
-For instance, developing new materials to fill potholes could fit into this category.
-Educational development doesn’t include market research, quality control, routine testing of your products, research in social sciences or the humanities, prospecting for oil, or the commercial production of new materials.
+Do you participate in experimental development, working on technological advancements to improve materials, devices, products, or processes?
+For instance, developing new materials to fill potholes could fit into this category because you’re trying to improve the materials used.
 If your work falls into one of the eligible categories, you can include salary, materials, overhead, capital expenses, and various other costs related to your research or development activities.

 What Does the Program Offer?

 The program offers a twofold tax benefit.
 You can deduct the eligible expenses from your income, and you can claim a tax credit based on your eligible expenses, which reduces your income tax payable so you owe less.
 For example, if you have $100,000 in income and $5,000 in eligible SR&ED expenses, the tax deduction lowers your taxable income to $95,000.
 You also get 35% of the expenses as a credit, assuming you meet the Canadian-controlled private corporation (CCPC) qualification.
 That means you qualify for a tax credit of $1,750, which directly lowers your tax liability.
 While this example provides a very basic look at what you might save, your specific numbers depend on several factors.
 For instance, you must deduct any assistance for qualifying expenditures that you receive from the government, your provincial government, or other sources.
 This deduction can lower what you’re eligible to receive as a tax incentive.
 Working through the form and consulting with your accountant helps you determine the exact amount you qualify for.